IvoNet/k8s-vagrant/README.md

 ### Create Cluster

 To create a simple k8s virtualbox cluster just clone this repo and:

+- First make sure that `config.vm.box = ` in the Vagrantfile points to a box for your chipset.

 ```shell
 # cd <cluster_name> e.g.: